wrritam/full_stack_assessment_skeleton/docs/README.md

     ![usersrelatedtohomeid](images/screenshots/usersrelatedtohomeid.png)
   - Coded the logic for the `/home/update-users/:homeId` route to update the users related to the homeId mentioned in the parameter.
     ![updateuserbyhomeid](images/screenshots/updateuserbyhomeid.png)
+  - Deployed backend live link on render : https://full-stack-assessment-skeleton.onrender.com
+    - Note: The backend link is deployed under render's free tier so it could take some time to cold start the server.
+Render free instance will spin down with inactivity, which can delay requests by 50 seconds or more.

 ## Submission Guidelines